jpedro/jpedro.github.io/git-dd.md

 ```

 There's no section or key checking by git.
 Just follow your heart, my
 friend.
+You got this!

 Armed with this knowledge we can understand now how this unholy
 contraption works.